robertsolorzano/CLI-Image2HexcodeConverter/README.md

 alias hexconvert="python /path/to/image-to-hexcode-converter/main.py"
 ```

-Apply Changes:
+Apply changes:
 ```bash
 source ~/.bashrc
 ```

-Now you can use the 'hexconvert' alias anywhere in your terminal to run the utility easily.
+Now you can use the ```hexconvert``` alias anywhere in your terminal to run the utility easily ✅

 ### Contributions
 Feel free to customize it further to better fit your project's need.